TatianaUshakova/Anemia_detection/README.md

 # Anemia Detection using Deep Learning

+Warning: project now in the process of being upload to GitHub and doesnt contain all the necessary components to be fully function

 Anemia detection using deep learning techniques, designed for deployment in rural areas of India where anemia-related complications, especially among pregnant women, are common and access to medical help is limited.
 The project includes automated tools for:

 - Color correction from a color card